RMITLibrary/easy_cite/markdown/rmitharvard.md

 - If the work is in a **language other than English**, put the title in the original language followed by the English translation, e.g. *Gabrielle Chanel.
 Manifeste de Mode (Gabrielle Chanel.
 Fashion manifesto)*.

-#### Online journal articles with article numbers or other page locators (no page numbers)
+#### Online journal articles with no page numbers

-Journal articles are increasingly being published online, and these articles tend to have no page numbers.
+Journal articles are increasingly being published online, and these articles have no page numbers.
 When you need to specify the page range (start and end page) in your reference list entry, but the article has no page numbers, include the alternative page locator available (e.g. article number) instead of the page range.

 If there is no article number or alternative page locator, omit them.